wodinga/wodinga.github.io/_posts/2018-01-30-How-To-Write-A-Ray-Tracer.md

 In this ray tracer we called represented the light rays with a struct called `ray` consisting of an **origin** vector and a **direction** vector which is a standard way of representing light.

 To represent the vectors, I created a vector **struct**.
 I overloaded some operators to do vector math.
 I created this vector **struct** and the vector math functions by following the tutorial, but it turns out that there is a built-in vector type class called `double3` in the `simd` framework, which is a highly optimized vector math framework so I switched to that.
-Here's what it ended up looking like.

 For messing around with ray tracers, the math is often a little easier use spheres because the hit equation works the same given a center.
 If the sphere is at the origin, the equation is $$x^2 + y^2 + z^2 = R^2$$ or $$(x-cx)^2 + (y-cy)^2 + (z-cz)^2 = R^2$$ when the center is at $$(cx, cy, cz)$$.